gusbemacbe/suru-plus/README.md

 - [Changelog](#changelog)
 - [Credits and Licences](#credits-and-licences)

-## What’s new in the new version 20 and in the version 20.3.0?

-### Version 20
+## What’s new?

-* Following Sam Hewitt’s rules of colours and grids, more than 15k icons have been redesigned and improved with new sexy colours and made been compatible with KDE, XFCE and other many environments!
+1. Following Sam Hewitt’s rules of grids, and making less conservative and traditional <a href="https://github.com/Magog64">@Magog64</a>’s <a href="https://github.com/Magog64/SURU-PLUS">Suru++ Ubuntu</a>, more than 15k icons have been redesigned, papirusified and improved with new cyberpunk colours and made been compatible with KDE, XFCE and other many environments!
 Check the new icons:

 ![Screenshot](images/preview1.png)

-* The new versions has won new colours of folders, based by Alexey Varfolomeev’s Papirus:
+2. The new versions has won new colours of folders, based by Alexey Varfolomeev’s Papirus:

 ![Screenshot](images/preview2.png)

-* Almost all mimetype icons have been redesigned with new colours and are based on NUmix mimetype icons:
+3. Almost all mimetype icons have been redesigned with new colours and are based on Numix mimetype icons:

 ![Screenshot](images/preview3.png)

-* You can choose one of three alternatives of Firefox:
+4. You can choose one of three alternatives of Firefox:

 | ![](images/firefox-traditional.png) | ![](images/firefox.png) | ![](images/firefox-mozilla.png) |
 | :---------------------------------: | :---------------------: | :-----------------------------: |